miketheprogrammer/go-thrust/doc/menu.md

 ```go
 func (menu *Menu) Send(command *Command)
 ```
+This method queues a Command for the SendThread

 #### func (*Menu) SendThread

 ```go
 func (menu *Menu) SendThread()
 ```
+Thread for Sending Commands based on current state of the Menu.
+Some commands require other events in the system to have already taken place.
+This thread ensures that you can run almost any command at anytime, and have it take place in the correct order.
+This further insures that the underlying ThrustCore api does not crash, do to improper api knowledge.

 #### func (*Menu) SetApplicationMenu